sprout-uci/APEX/README.md

 - smem.mem contains SW-Att binaries.

-We will load this files to the MSP430 memory when we either: synthesize VAPE on the FPGA or run VAPE in simulation using VIVADO simulation tools.
+In the next steps, during synthesis, these files will be load these binaries to the MSP430 memory when we either: synthesize VAPE on the FPGA or run VAPE in simulation using VIVADO simulation tools.

 To clean the built files run:

         make clean

         Note: Latest Build tested using msp430-gcc (GCC) 4.6.3 2012-03-01

+To test VAPE with a different application you will need to repeat these steps to generate the new "pmem.mem" file and re-run synthesis (see below).

 ## Running VAPE Prototype on FPGA